AronFreyr/notemaster/README.md

 * Remote hosting (probably AWS).
 * Mobile friendly version.
 * Logging?
+* More meta-tag variants
+* Meta versions of documents?
+(Documents marked as operation notes, other as installation notes or something like that.)
+* Document(article) of the day on homepage?
+* Image of the day on homepage?
+* time created and last edited fields for the Document, Tag, Image models?
 ### In Progress
 * Possibility to display bold, italic and such text in the documents.
 * Easier image display.